 Second, the combination SHOULD CREATE A MORE PROFITABLE, FASTER GROWING COMPANY.
-Sales of the Miracle-Gro Companies have, over the last five years, grown at greater than a 13% rate, while net income has increased at more than a 16% rate.
-After consulting with the Miracle-Gro Companies' management, the Company's management believes that Miracle-Gro's growth is sustainable and that based on the foregoing the combination of the companies should accelerate the Company's profit growth.
+Sales of the Miracle-Gro Companies have, over the last five years, grown at greater than a 13% annual rate and net income has increased at more than a 16% annual rate -- both higher than the Company's annual growth rates for the comparable period.
+Therefore, assuming that Miracle-Gro's growth rates can be sustained, the combination of the companies should accelerate the growth of the Company's sales and profits.
+While the Company's management, after reviewing the plans of the Miracle-Gro Companies and discussing them with their management, believes these rates of growth to be sustainable, there can be no assurance that these expectations will be realized.

 Third, the combination of these companies SHOULD OPEN NEW INTERNATIONAL MARKET OPPORTUNITIES.
-Since its introduction in the United Kingdom five years ago, Miracle-Gro(R) has become the leading brand of garden plant food in that market.
-Miracle-Gro UK, which will become part of New Miracle-Gro in the Merger Transactions, owns a 32.5% equity interest in Miracle Holdings, a newly-created entity which sells Miracle-Gro(R) products in the United Kingdom, as well as a number of other leading brands of garden care products formerly manufactured by ICI Zeneca.
-See "INFORMATION ABOUT THE MIRACLE-GRO COMPANIES - Business of the Miracle-Gro Companies."
-In 1994, Miracle Holdings had sales of over \$50 million on a pro forma basis.
+Since its introduction in the United Kingdom five years ago, Miracle-Gro(R) has become the leading brand of garden plant food in that Miracle-Gro UK, which will become part of New Miracle-Gro in the Merger Transactions, owns a 32.5% equity interest in Miracle Holdings, a newly-created entity which sells Miracle-Gro(R) products in the United Kingdom, as well as a number of other leading brands of garden care products formerly manufactured by ICI Zeneca.
+See "INFORMATION ABOUT THE MIRACLE-GRO COMPANIES Business of the Miracle-Gro Companies."
+Miracle Holdings is a holding company which holds Miracle Garden Care, Ltd., the successor to the businesses of two companies which had 1994 sales aggregating over \$50 million.
 In addition, Miracle-Gro UK, and upon consummation of the Merger Transactions New Miracle-Gro, has the option to increase its percentage ownership from 32.5% to approximately 98% of the equity of Miracle Holding, initially for (pound)35 million.
 Whether or not that option is exercised, the Company's management believes that the combination of Miracle-Gro's proven consumer acceptance in the United Kingdom, and the acceptance of the Company's products, including Osmocote(R), in the commercial market in Europe should give the combined companies the financial and management resources to accelerate their growth outside of North America.

-Fourth, the Miracle-Gro Companies' profitability, and the fact that they requires very little capital (other than seasonal borrowings), should result in SUBSTANTIALLY INCREASED FREE CASH FLOW for the Company.
+Fourth, the Miracle-Gro Companies' profitability, and the fact that they require very little capital (other than seasonal borrowings), should result in SUBSTANTIALLY INCREASED FREE CASH FLOW for the Company.
 While the Company has not yet decided what uses it will make of this cash, the Company plans to consider some or all of the following: investment in the business, including research and development, capital expenditures, paying down debt, a Common Share buyback and a Common Share dividend.

 Finally, the combination of the Company and the Miracle-Gro Companies should result in the ENHANCEMENT OF THE COMPANY'S BALANCE SHEET.
 Since the Miracle-Gro Companies have relatively little debt, key financial ratios -- and therefore the Company's credit-worthiness -- will be improved on a pro forma basis as a result of the Merger Transactions.
-The Company's banks have indicated that in view of the pro forma improvements in cash flow, they will reduce the Company's marginal interest rate and enter into an amended and restated credit agreement with terms more favorable to the Company upon the consummation of the Merger Transactions.
-See "RECENT DEVELOPMENTS - New Credit Facility."